jasonraimondi/url-to-png/README.md

 #### Up and Running?

-Navigate to `localhost:3000?url=https://www.jasonraimondi.com` and you should get back an image capture of `https://google.com`.
+Navigate to `localhost:3000?url=https://www.jasonraimondi.com` and you should get back an image capture of my website homepage.

 Go ahead and try any of the following: